Greg Armstrong

 RBM Comparison Chart for 7 Aid Agencies

-The bottom line: These case studies can provide very useful superficial overviews of the challenges facing different aid agencies as they implement Results-Based Management, but more useful guidance on each is often available directly from the agency websites for those with the time, and the motivation, to use them.
+The bottom line: These case studies can provide useful overviews of the challenges facing different aid agencies as they implement Results-Based Management.
+Policies change, however, and readers should check the agencies' own websites for updates.

 _______________________________________________________